olets/hometown-prompt/README.md

 Hometown shows, in this order

+Always:

 - The current user, if not one you've configured as hidden
 - The current host, if not one you've configured as hidden
 - The time the prompt was drawn
 - User-configured content
 - The current working directory
   - The number of path segments before the CWD is configurable.

+If in a Git repo:

-  - If CWD is a subdirectory of a Git repo, the Git root and the CWD are shown — "git-parent/**git-root**/sub/subsub")
+- If the current working directory is a subdirectory in a Git repo, the Git root is shown (prefixed by the configured number of path segments) followed by the current working directory (prefixed by a separately-configured number of path segments between the Git root and the CWD).
+The Git repo's root is underlined.
+For example, "git-parent/_git-root_/git-child", "git-parent/_git-root_/.../git-grandchild/git-great-grandchild-cwd".
-- The checked out branch or, if HEAD is detached, the checked out commit
-  - color is determined by whether or not the index is dirty
+- If HEAD is detached, the checked out commit, colored if the index is dirty
 - If a branch is checked out:
-  - Its name, colored by whether or not the index is dirty
+  - Its name, colored if the index is dirty
-  - Whether or not it has a remote tracking branch
+  - If it  does not have a remote tracking branch, the word "local"
   - If it has an upstream (that is, [`@{upstream}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtupstreamemegemmasterupstreamememuem)),
-    - How many commits ahead of the upstream the local branch is
+    - The number of commits ahead of the upstream the local branch is, if any
-    - How many commits behind the upstream the local branch is
+    - The number of commits behind the upstream the local branch is, if any
-    - The upstream's remote if different from your default
+    - The upstream's remote, if different from the user-configured default
-    - The upstream's name if different from the local branch's
+    - The upstream's name, if different from the local branch's
     - Color is dependent on context and status:
       - If no distinct push remote, colored if the local is either ahead or behind
       - If there a distinct push remote, colored if the local is behind
   - If it has a push remote (that is, [`@{push}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtpushemegemmasterpushemempushem)) different from the upstream,
-    - How many commits ahead of the push remote the local branch is
+    - The number commits ahead of the push remote the local branch is, if any
-    - How many commits behind the push remote the local branch is
+    - The number commits behind the push remote the local branch is, if any
-    - The push remote's remote if different from your default
+    - The push remote's remote, if different from the user-configured default
     - (The push branch's name is not shown.
 Want it to be?
 Weigh in at at [romkatv/gitstatus/#291](https://github.com/romkatv/gitstatus/issues/291))
 - The first tag pointing to the current commit, if there is one
 - The number of stashes